-- Overall Group materiality: \$4.3 million, which represents 5% of profit before tax. - The Group audit included full scope audits of 3 significant components, two of which are Trinidad & Tobago subsidiaries and one Barbadian subsidiary. - The Group audit also included specified procedures on certain balances such as investment properties, property plant and equipment, inventory, revenue and accounts receivables in other components. - The Group audit covered 91% of profit before tax and 86% of total assets.
+- Overall group materiality: TT\$3.6 million, which represents 5% of profit before tax. - The group audit included full scope audits of 3 significant components, two of which are Trinidad & Tobago subsidiaries and one a Barbadian subsidiary. - The group audit also included specified procedures over select balances at certain other components such as investment properties, property plant and equipment, inventory, revenue and accounts receivables. - The group audit covered 95% of profit before tax and 94% of total assets. - Purchase price allocation related to the acquisition of Green Dot Limited - Valuation of goodwill